Aussie Handwriting

 Many of these products even include a free pen to encourage children to practice — repeatedly — using the incorrect letter shapes.
 Labels such as “3+” and “Trusted by teachers” can give parents a false sense of confidence about suitability.

-The Consequences of Learning Incorrectly
+Consequences of Incorrect Learning

-If your child learns a different letter formation at home, they may start school at a disadvantage.
+If your child learns a different letter formation at home, they will start school at a disadvantage.
 Learning incorrect habits means they’ll often need to unlearn and then relearn the correct letter and number formation used in classrooms — which can be frustrating and slow their progress.

 Imagine how your child might feel: